OCA/server-tools/letsencrypt/README.rst

     your_odoo_user ALL = NOPASSWD: /usr/sbin/service nginx reload

-The line above can be added to /etc/sudoers through the visudo command, or even better be put in a separate file in the /etc/sudoers.d directory.
-For instance in a file /etc/sudoers.d/letsencrypt.
-(Name should not end in ~ and should not contain a dot).
-This file should be owned by root and have authorities set by ``chown 0440 your_filename``.
+The line above can be added to /etc/sudoers through the visudo command.

+If your distribution supports it, like Debian does, you can create and edit this file through ``visudo -f /etc/sudoers.d/letsencrypt``.
+This will also put the right autorities on the file (-r--r-----).

 The server that provides the certificates will try to check that you actually control the host that you request a certificate for.
 It will do this by